About | Disclaimer | Webmaster

 2. Resources

 Time resources on Windows are mostly interrupt controlled entities.
 Therefore, they show a certain granularity.
-Typical interrupt periods are 10 ms to 20 ms. However, the interrupt period can also be set to be 1 ms or even a little below 1 ms by using API calls to NTSetTimerResolution or timeBeginPeriod.
+Typical interrupt periods are 10 ms to 20 ms. The interrupt period can also be set to be 1 ms or even a little below 1 ms by using API calls to NTSetTimerResolution or timeBeginPeriod.
 However, for several reasons they can and shall never be set to anything near the 1 μs regime.
 The best resolution to observe by means of Windows time services is therefore in the 1 ms regime.

 The best resource for retrieving the system time is the GetSystemTimeAsFileTime API.
 It is a fast access API that is able to hold sufficiently accurate (100 ns units) values in its arguments.
 The alternative API is GetSystemTime, which is 20 times slower, has double the structure size, and does not provide a well-suited data format.